Parametric shortest-path algorithms via tropical geometry: Computations

 For the first experiment, by setting the probability to $p=0.05$, we obtained 25 arcs with variable weights, and this is about 4.3\% of the total number of arcs.
 The second experiment is similar, with $p=0.08$ and 42 variable weights (about 7\% of the arcs).
 For both instances we applied the parameterized Dijkstra algorithm to all the 362 nodes.
 Figure~\ref{fig:tntp-timings} has an overview of the timings.

 For $p=0.05$ most computations could be completed by \polymake within less than a second.
-The largest one took nearly 100 seconds with more than one million combinatorial types of shortest path trees.
+The largest one took nearly 100 seconds with more than one million combinatorial types of shortest-path trees.
 This network is displayed in Figure~\ref{fig:bmc+p005+v25+nz}.

 The case where $p=0.08$ is quite different.
 For some nodes the computations took several hours, and one computation was aborted after more than one week.
 By and large this shows the limits of our approach.
 Note that not only the total number of variable arc weights matter but also how clustered they are near the target node; this can also be seen in Figure~\ref{fig:bmc+p005+v25+nz} in the smaller case $p=0.05$.
-The largest complete computations produced several billions of shortest path trees.
+The largest complete computations produced several billions of shortest-path trees.
 The diagrams in Figure~\ref{fig:tntp-timings}, which are log-scaled in both directions, reflect the output-sensitivity of Algorithm~\ref{alg:traverse} as predicted by Theorem~\ref{thm:shortestpathtrees}.